divyangi-pv/bug-hunt-java/README.md

 ## 📜 License

-MIT License - Feel free to use for learning!
+Feel free to use for learning!